tabsdata/tutorials/t01_csv_pub_sub/README.md

 Here the `@td.publisher` decorator defines the following metadata:
 * Data will be read from a local file located at `$TDX/input/customers.csv`
-* And the output of this function will be publised as a table called `CUSTOMER_LEADS`
+* And the output of this function will be publised as a table called `customer_leads`

 The function definition is very simple in this case with the following details:
 * The function name is `publish_customers` that takes a `TableFrame` called `tf`.
 Note that a `TableFrame` is the API similar to a traditional `DataFrame` for use with Tabsdata.
 Note also that when this function executes, this input `TableFrame` will be populated by the data read from the `$TDX/input/customers.csv` file as specified in the decorator.
 * This function selects five specific columns from the input `TableFrame` and returns it as an output.
-Note that this output `TableFrame` will be mapped to a table called `CUSTOMER_LEADS` as specified in the decorator.
+Note that this output `TableFrame` will be mapped to a table called `customer_leads` as specified in the decorator.

 That is all there is to a publisher.
 In a real world scenario, your publisher function can have many more inputs and may produce many more out outputs.
 Moreover, the body of the function may do more complex operations on the data before publishing them to output tables.

-Register this publisher function to the `CUSTOMERS` collection using the following command.
+Register this publisher function to the `customers` collection using the following command.

 ```
-td fn register --collection CUSTOMERS --fn-path $TDX/publisher.py::publish_customers
+td fn register --collection customers --fn-path $TDX/publisher.py::publish_customers
 ```

 You can now verify that the function was registered successfully by running the following command:

 ```
-td fn list --collection CUSTOMERS
+td fn list --collection customers
 ```
 Output:

 <img src="./assets/list_function_pulisher.png" alt="List functions" height="auto">

-This output confirms that the function `publish_customers` has been registered within the collection `CUSTOMERS`.
+This output confirms that the function `publish_customers` has been registered within the collection `customers`.

 ### 2.3 Triggering the publisher